American Foundation for the Blind (link is external)

 TUKANDU holds cycling events every second or third Saturday morning on the Little Miami Scenic Trail starting at 9:00 A.M. from Nisbet Park in Loveland, Ohio.

 Visually impaired and fully sighted people partner on TUKANDU tandem bicycles to enjoy the group camaraderie and the challenge of cycling.
 All are invited, sighted and visually impaired cyclists alike, to join in TUKANDU events held during April through October.

-Universal Low Vision Aids is a manufacturer authorized, high quality service dealer of assistive technology serving individuals with special needs since 1988.
+Universal Vision Technology is a manufacturer authorized, high quality service dealer of assistive technology serving individuals with special needs since 1988.
 The products and support we offer enable people of all ages to become more independent, productive and successful in their respective endeavors whether it be at home, work, school or play.